-The probate process is one by which the law helps families determine what to do with the possessions of a deceased loved one, taking into consideration the law and their will, if it exists.
-While the probate process is not especially complicated, it can last well over a year, depending on the complexity of the estate and the circumstances tying up each piece of contested property.
+The probate process is one by which the law helps families determine what to do with a deceased loved one's possessions, taking into consideration the law and their will, if it exists.
+While the probate process is not especially complicated, it can last well over a year, depending on the estate's complexity and the circumstances tying up each piece of contested property.

 Aside from a person’s property, another thing to be considered upon their death is whatever estate plan they left behind.
 This ties into how probate litigation will progress, drastically changing the outcome and duration of the process.
 With a few shortcuts and some on-hand local legal expertise, you can turn a potentially disastrous and expensive probate process into a quick and painless endeavor.